tri2820/decai/README.md

 # Launch a browser client in Terminal B
 npm run dev
 ```
+Generating verifying key & inferencing may take a few minutes.
+The demo video is `decai_demo.mp4` in this repo.

 ## Client/Server Communication
 The primary use case for Decai involves clients sending inference requests and servers responding with inference outputs.